osburn-sharp/jeni/README.md

 The code is available from [GitHub](https://github.com/osburn-sharp/jeni)

+Jeni stands for "Jumpin Ermin's Nifty Installer".
+Don't ask.

 ## Dependencies

-A ruby compiler - works with 1.8.7.
+A ruby compiler >= 1.8.7.
+Currently works on 1.9.3 and 2.0.0.

 Check the {file:Gemfile} for other dependencies.